spotify/klio/docs/src/quickstart/hello_klio.rst

     If the |klio-cli|_ was installed via :ref:`option 2 <install-option-2>` or :ref:`option 3 <install-option-3>`, make sure you're ``klio-cli`` virtualenv is activated.

-:blueemph:`Next`, within your project directory, run the following command:
+:violetemph:`Next`, within your project directory, run the following command:

 .. code-block:: sh